Veykril/tlborm/src/decl-macros/minutiae/fragment-specifiers.md

 }

 visibilities! {
-    , // no vis is fine, as its implicitly pub,
+    , // no vis is fine, due to the implicit `?` pub,
     pub(crate),
     pub(in super),